arp242/goatcounter/tpl/_backend_sitecode.markdown

    separate site which inherits the user, login, plan, etc. You will need to use a different site code for every (sub)domain.

-2. If you want everything in a single overview on a single site, then you can add the domain to the path, instead of just sending the path:
+2. If you want everything in a single overview then you can add the domain to the path, instead of just sending the path:

        <script>
            window.goatcounter = {